The Dealer smiles?

 An illustrated map of Fungolia: Complete with absurd regions like 'Disagreement Valley' and 'Policy Plateau', styled like a medieval map but with modern satire.

-United we stand (or at least, we should)
+United we stand (or at least, we could)

 June 4, 2025 · 6 min